Post by Joanna on Oct 12, 2016 17:56:54 GMT -5

 Crowley considered his temple a school of magick and chose an appropriately collegiate motto: “Collegium ad Spiritum Sanctum” (“A College towards the Holy Spirit”).
 His Cefalù period was one of the most prolific and happy of his life, even though he suffered from drug addiction and was forced to write the scandalous Diary of a Drug Fiend to finance his endeavor.
 The growing interest in dark magic and the occult provided an ample student body, but in February 1923, the experience in monasticism ended when Raoul Loveday, a young disciple, tragically died of typhoid fever from a contaminated stream, which Crowley had warned wasn’t safe.
 Betty May, Loveday’s wife, determined to destroy Crowley, maintained her husband died from drinking cat’s blood.

-Mussolini’s government evicted Crowley and his followers in 1924.
-The dictator didn’t care for pornographic art nor mysticism.
+Benito Mussolini did not care for pornographic art or mysticism and his government evicted Crowley and his followers in 1924.
 After the Abbey closed, the villagers whitewashed the demonic murals, erasing much of the history and work of Crowley in Cefalù.
-The Abbey of Thelema is still there, a hidden monument of mystifying magical decay.
+The Abbey of Thelema still stands, a hidden monument of mystifying magical decay.

 Sources: Molly McBride Jacobson, AtlasObscura, Sept.
 22, 2016; “Tiger-Woman: Betty May and the Abbey of Thelema” by Dr. Caroline Potter, A Sketch of the Past, October 2013; and “Scarlet Woman – Babylon,” Forever and a Day.